Philadelphia Underage DUI Lawyer

-Additionally, DUI convictions will result in a criminal record which means that anyone - including potential employers - who runs a background check will find underage DUI convictions.
+Additionally, DUI convictions will result in a criminal record, which means that anyone – including a potential employer – who runs a background check will find Underage DUI convictions.
 This could make securing or holding onto a job very difficult.

 Why Do I Need a Lawyer?

-These penalties and long term effects are so harsh that you have to do everything you can to avoid them.
+These penalties and long-term effects are so harsh that you have to do everything you can to avoid them.
 A young person exercising bad judgment is an all too common occurrence, but they usually deserve a second chance, while some of these strict penalties will have the effect of preventing that.
 Jail time, loss of license, and a criminal record all have far reaching effects that may punish long term.
-Whether guilty or not, a young person deserves an intelligent and aggressive attorney to protect their interests and mitigate these consequences.
+Whether guilty or not, a young person deserves an intelligent and aggressive lawyer to protect their interests, and reduce these consequences.

 This content was written on behalf of Greg Prosmushkin.